 All you need to do is add these spices or dried fruit to a jar, fill that jar most of the way with brandy, give it a good shake and then leave it for a few weeks.
-As ever, make sure you store it in a cool and dark place.
+As always, make sure you store it in a cool and dark place.

 How Long Does Brandy Last?

-An opened bottle, if stored correctly as outlined above, will last for several years before its taste becomes noticeably flat.
+An opened bottle, if stored correctly, as outlined above, will last for several years before its taste becomes noticeably flat.
 If you take the advice of the experts, then it should be consumed within 6-8 months of being opened for the best taste possible.

 In Conclusion: Brandy

 Brandy is made from fermented fruit mash or wine but, unlike wine, does not become ruined when left unopened for a long time.

 Brandy will always be safe to drink, regardless of how long it has been sitting on your shelf.
 However, its taste and quality will worsen over time, particularly if it isn’t stored properly.